|

 All

-We also have a land vacation planned in Boca Raton, Florida this summer, our happy place!
+We’re also heading to one of our favorite places--Boca Raton, Florida—for a relaxing land vacation.
+It’s truly our happy place, and I’ll be sharing highlights from our stay there as well.
+If you have any questions about our upcoming or past travels, don’t hesitate to reach out.
+I love helping others plan their dream getaways!
 If you have suggestions of places My Virtual Vacations would love, reach out to us on our Submission Form.
-We are always looking for new spots to feature!
+We are always looking for new spots to showcase!

 |